dinvlad/HyperVision/README.md

     See, that was easy so far!

-5. Put the camera to its more permanent position - could be as close as several inches from the TV (if you like to live on the edge with a fisheye 😛).
+6. Place the camera to its more permanent position - could be as close as several inches from the monitor (if you like to live on the edge with a fisheye 😛).
 Then, run:
     ```
     python3 calibrate_screen.py